 Though only 15 minutes away on the freeway, Ashland could not be more different from Medford.
 Whereas Medford boasts a strongly conservative, country culture (and some unfortunate drug issues), Ashland is a liberal stronghold with a culture that prides itself on its appreciation for the arts.
 In its niche, Ashland is known throughout the world for the Shakespearean Festival that takes place here.

 Ashland is also the only city in Oregon with a Food and Beverage tax!
-Despite this, it is the favourite city in Southern Oregon for most visitors.
+Despite this, it is the favorite city in Southern Oregon for most visitors.
 It has a good mix of college town and retiree vibes, the best restaurants in the state outside of Portland, and a constant pulse that changes with each season.

 - DO: Try to attend a show at the Shakespearean Festival, if possible.

 - DO: Spend some time at the beautiful Lithia Park.

 - DO: Hit the hot springs for a soak in the geothermal pools.

 - DO: Visit Mt.
 Ashland for breathtaking scenery, as well as seasonal outdoor activities.

 - DO: Take an afternoon to just walk around and visit the local shops.

 - DO: Visit Chocolate Falls, Oregon and let me know how it is!
 It is one of, if not THE only waterfall near Ashland, but is one I’ve never managed to get to!

 - DON’T: Try the Lithia water at the drinking fountains.
 Ok, really you should, but YUCK, it tastes disgusting.
 It is supposedly a health tonic and, you never know, you might enjoy the flavour.
 Personally, I’m not a fan!